dcsim0n/PocketVenueRN/README.md

 1. `yarn install`
 2. `react-native link react-native-gesture-handler`
 3. `react-native link react-native-tcp`
+4. `react-native link react-native-svg`
-4. `./node_modules/.bin/rn-nodeify --install stream,process,util --hack`
+5. `./node_modules/.bin/rn-nodeify --install stream,process,util --hack`
     * Optionally you can use `yarn hack` here to do the same thing
-5. `react-native run-ios` This will run the default iOS simulator.
+6. `react-native run-ios` This will run the default iOS simulator.
 Usually it's the latest iPhone.
 If you'd like to save some resources and run an older iPhone device, try `yarn iPhone` to run iPhone SE.

 This should get you up and running